-Event-driven computing is a model in which programs perform work in response to triggering events.
-Event-driven programs may be used to automate systems and deliver services for end users or to automate processing in machine-to-machine (M2M) environments.
+Event-driven computing is a computing model in which programs perform work in response to identifiable occurrences that have significance for system hardware or software.
+Event-driven programs are often used to automate systems and deliver services in machine-to-machine (M2M) environments.

 Event-driven applications are designed to detect events that have particular significance to the environment they serve.
 Most event-driven computing is based on event-condition-action rules (ECA rules) which specify what code to execute (what action to take) when a particular event occurs and the stipulated conditions exist.
 Event-driven systems may use context awareness to guide responses to events, based on variable environmental conditions.

 If This Then That (IFTTT, pronounced to rhyme with "gift") is a popular online service that automates Web-based tasks so that when user-specified events occur, follow-up tasks are triggered and handled.
 IFTTT breaks tasks into "Do recipes," which are single actions such as "dim the lights" initiated by a smartphone tap, and "If recipes," which allow users to create chains of simple conditional statements, which are triggered based on changes to other web services.